![]() |

 storylines in the 1990s.
 Jamal was now, "a hero, going to Law school

 and rescuing battered women, while working shifts at a bar."
+All My Children approached Patrick for the role

 of Jamal.
 His only prior daytime television experience was the recurring